Omnipod 5 Features

 SmartAdjust Algorithm

-- ISF (corrections are manual via the SmartBolus Calculator)
+- ISF (corrections) are manual via the SmartBolus Calculator

 - Initial Setup

 - POD #1: For this limited time, the algorithm uses the active manual basal program (and parameter that 50% of total daily insulin is basal) to determine the first "Adaptive Basal Rate".
 Expect the first 2-3 days' time in range to be lower than desired.
+Give realistic expectations.
+The first pod is not expected to provide high time in range.
+It will get better with each subsequent pod.

 - POD #2 (at least 48 hrs after pod 1): The algorithm adjusts using total daily insulin from first pod.